The Best Daytrips from Tokyo

 Mt.
 Akagi, Gunma

-10/15How to get there: Around 2 hours by train and bus
+11/15How to get there: About two hours by train and bus

-Mt.
-Akagi is crowned by a chain of peaks surrounding Lake Onuma, to the north of Tokyo.
-In autumn, the mountain's fiery foliage contrasts with the deep blue of the caldera lake.
-A vermilion bridge leads from the shore to an islet where you’ll find the majestic Akagi-jinja Shrine.
+Mount Akagi is crowned by a chain of peaks surrounding Lake Onuma, to the north-west of Tokyo.
+In autumn, the mountain’s fiery foliage contrasts with the deep blue of the caldera lake.
+A vermilion bridge leads from the shore to an islet, where you’ll find the majestic Akagi Shrine.
 Explore the lake by canoe or cycle the shore on a guided e-bike tour.

 Izu Peninsula, Shimoda

-12/15How to get there: Around 2 hours by bullet train and express train
+12/15How to get there: About two hours by bullet train and express train

-The Izu Peninsula south-west of Tokyo is a popular beach destination in summer and a hot spring escape in winter.
-It’s also one of the best diving spots near the capital, with warm currents bringing in a variety of tropical fish including yellow-striped butterfish and red cherry anthias.
-Visit the town of Shimoda on the eastern side of the peninsula for its excellent surfing spots and impressive sunsets.
+The Izu Peninsula, south-west of Tokyo, is a popular beach destination in summer and a hot-spring escape in winter.
+It’s also one of the best diving spots near the capital, with warm currents bringing a variety of tropical fish – including yellow-striped butterfish and red cherry anthias.
+Visit the city of Shimoda on the eastern side of the peninsula for its excellent surfing spots and impressive sunsets.

-To the east of Tokyo, Mt.
-Nokogiri is perfect for an easy day hike.
-Halfway up the mountain is a 31-metre seated stone Buddha, while trails lined with Buddhist statues will lead you to another large Bodhisattva carved into the rock face on your way to the summit.
+To the south-east of Tokyo, Mount Nokogiri is perfect for an easy day hike.
+Halfway up the mountain is a 31-metre-tall seated stone Buddha, while trails lined with Buddhist statues will lead you to another large bodhisattva carved into the rock face on your way to the summit.
 Looking at these huge figures and then across Tokyo Bay to the distant city will make you appreciate the scale and craftsmanship.

 Image credit: Getty Images